Best Things To Do In Binibeca, Menorca

 In Binissafúller| ©Julien Vanbelle

 Binisafuller is an urban cove located at the foot of a busy sector.
-This is not a very crowded beach considering its location.
-It is rather a solitary cove that is usually visited by the inhabitants of the surrounding areas.
-On the other hand, this cove is interesting to visit because of its easy parking and nearby food stores.
+It is a solitary cove usually visited by the inhabitants of the nearby areas and is interesting for its easy parking and nearby food stores.

 7. Back to modernity in Binibeca Nou